fergomez/WP-Music-Links/WP Music Links/readme.txt

 == Changelog ==

+= 0.1.1 =
+* Fixed bug: problem with artists having an ampersand ("&") on their name.

 = 0.1 =
 * Basic working getting information automaticly from MusicBrainz or manually.
 * Also successful editing process.